Demetrious Johnson

-Demetrious Johnson (born August 13, 1986) is an American mixed martial artist.
-He currently competes in ONE Championship, where he is the current ONE Flyweight Champion (135 lb).
-He is the inaugural and former UFC Flyweight Champion.
-Known for his quick striking and elusive movement, Johnson has also landed the most takedowns in UFC flyweight history and co-holds the record for the latest finish in UFC history with a submission win at 4:59 of the fifth round against Kyoji Horiguchi.
-He is the only UFC fighter to record over 10 takedowns in three different fights.
-Johnson also holds the record for most finishes in UFC flyweight history with 7.
-Johnson is widely regarded as one of the greatest mixed martial arts fighters of all time.
+Demetrious Khrisna Johnson (born August 13, 1986) is an American former professional mixed martial artist.
+He competed in the Flyweight division of the Ultimate Fighting Championship (UFC), where he was the inaugural and former UFC Flyweight Champion (125 lbs) with a record of 11 consecutive title defenses.
+Johnson most recently competed in ONE Championship, where he is the former ONE Flyweight Champion (135 lb), and was the 2019 ONE Flyweight World Grand Prix Champion.
+He also holds the record for most consecutive wins in UFC flyweight history with 13.
+Johnson is widely regarded as one of the greatest mixed martial artists of all time.

-ESPN, MMA Weekly, and various UFC personnel have called Johnson one of the greatest mixed martial artists in the world today.
-Sherdog historically ranked Johnson as the #9-pound-for-pound fighter in mixed martial arts and as the No. 2 flyweight.
-He is widely regarded as one of the greatest mixed martial artists of all time with many, including UFC Commentator Joe Rogan, considering him the greatest mixed martial artist of all time.
-He holds the UFC record for most consecutive title defenses at 11.
+ESPN, MMA Weekly, and various UFC personnel have called Johnson one of the greatest mixed martial artists in the world.
+Johnson has been referred to by many as ‘the greatest Flyweight (125 pound) Mixed Martial Arts fighter of all time’ with a record of 25 wins and 4 losses in professional MMA, and 36 wins and 4 losses including amateur and mixed rules bouts.
+At 125 pounds he only ever lost a single bout, a controversial split decision to Henry Cejudo, who he knocked out in their other bout.
+He also held titles and notable ranked wins at 135 pounds, though also picked up 3 losses in that division.

 Early years

-Born in Kentucky, Johnson grew up in Parkland, Washington, where he attended Washington High School and was a stand-out athlete in track, wrestling, and cross country.
+Born in Kentucky, Johnson grew up in Parkland, Washington, where he attended Washington High School and was a stand-out athlete in wrestling, track, and cross country.
 In wrestling, he placed 3rd and 2nd in the state in his junior and senior years.
-Although he only participated in track and cross country to improve his cardio for wrestling, he competed at the State Championships in both sports.
-Johnson did receive scholarship offers for wrestling but he did not want to leave his family behind.
+Although he only participated in track and cross country to improve his cardio for wrestling, he competed at the state championships in both of those sports as well.
+Johnson did receive scholarship offers for wrestling, but did not want to leave his family behind.
 Ultimately, he did not take up any scholarship offers and instead attended Pierce College for two years while working on the side.

 Mixed martial arts career

 Early career

-Johnson began his career in mixed martial arts (MMA) in 2007 and won his professional debut via first-round knockout.
-Johnson then appeared on multiple local shows and won his next 8 fights, including five in a row by submission.
-Johnson fought at the Alaska Fighting Championships in Anchorage and won via head kick KO, which earned him a deal with the WEC.
+Johnson originally began training in mixed martial arts (MMA) as a hobby, continuing for two years before being invited to AMC Pankration, where he would meet MMA pioneer Matt Hume, who had been scouting Johnson and organized the event where Johnson made his MMA debut.
+He began his career in MMA as an amateur in 2006, winning via first-round knockout.
+Johnson then appeared on multiple local shows and won his next 8 fights, including five in a row by submission, for a final amateur record of 9–0.

+After winning his professional debut, Johnson fought at the Alaska Fighting Championships in Anchorage and won via head kick KO, which earned him a deal with the WEC.